Khalilsqu/GIFtoolsCookbook/content/basicFunctionality/import/data.rst

 .. note:: The position of the data is set by the "sounding" location.
 Only the relative offsets between the transmitters and receivers are available in the EM1DFM format.
 Data locations have been assigned to the transmitter locations upon import for consistency.

+.. _importE3Dv1data:

 E3Dv1 format
 ^^^^^^^^^^^^

 **Import** |rarr| **Data** |rarr| **Frequency-domain EM** |rarr| **GIF E3D format**

-Creates a :ref:`FEMdata <objectEMdtype_FEMdata>` used for the original `E3Dv1 data file format <https://e3d.readthedocs.io/en/e3dinv/content/files/obsFile.html#observations-file>`_ .
+Loads data files formated for the original `E3Dv1 data file format <https://e3d.readthedocs.io/en/e3dinv/content/files/obsFile.html#observations-file>`_ .
-Only the transmitter geometry is defined.
+The function returns a :ref:`FEMdata <objectEMdtype_FEMdata>` object where only the transmitter geometry is defined.
 The receivers are defined as point measurements that samples the fields (E, H) along the Cartesian axes.

 .. note:: The :ref:`FEMdata <objectEMdtype_FEMdata>` object assumes that the provided field data have been measured along the Cartesian axes or that the user has rotated the fields in pre-processing.
 For more general cases with arbitrary orientation, consider making use of the :ref:`FEMsounding <objectEMdtype_FEMsounding>` class.

+.. _importE3Dv2data:

 E3Dv2 format
 ^^^^^^^^^^^^